Why the Sony RX10 IV Digital Camera may change the video production industry

 What is the Biggest Impact from the Sony RX10 IV Digital Camera on the video production industry?

 The biggest impact is not that the RX10 has this feature but that the feature is now an option.
 Since it’s an option, Sony is going to boast about it to consumers and other manufacturers like Panasonic, Canon, Nikon, etc will have to react.

-This feature would be amazing on the A7s Mark III when it comes out or on the Panasonic GH5 for wedding videographers who want to make same day edits – or event video producers who want to produce an corporate event teaser video for their guests live before their final keynote of the day.
+This feature would be amazing on the A7s Mark III when it comes out or on the Panasonic GH5 for wedding videographers who want to make same-day edits – or event video producers who want to produce a corporate event teaser video for their guests live before their final keynote of the day.
 There’s literally a TON of ways I can envision this impacting things.